 The integer test in Shen runs in log time and is predicated on the following 'equations'

 integer = integer

-These 'equations', though mathematically true, can fail outside a certain range which depends on the precision of the platform and therefore the accuracy of this test depends on the precision of the arithmetic.
-Thus we recommend that Shen be installed with at least double precision which gives accuracy up to 16 digits.
+These 'equations', though mathematically true, can fail outside a certain range (commonly beyond 15 digits) which depends on the precision of the platform and therefore the accuracy of this test depends on the precision of the arithmetic.
+Thus we recommend that Shen be installed with at least double precision which gives accuracy up to 15 digits.